johnsie/runnerup/README.md

 ## Dependencies
 * [Ant Plugin](http://www.thisisant.com): Used to retrieve heart rate monitor data.
-* [Google Play Services API](http://developer.android.com/google/play-services/index.html): Used to communicate with wear device.
 * [GraphView](https://github.com/jjoe64/GraphView.git): Used to plot data in a nicely way.
 * [MapBox](https://mapbox.com): Used to display map to the user.
+* We will atttempt to remove the Google Play Services dependencies as this watch does not support Google Wear

 ## Contributing

 Patches, forks, pull requests, suggestions or harsh flame is welcome!
-Please read the [contributing guidelines](CONTRIBUTING.md).
+Please Please read the [contributing guidelines](CONTRIBUTING.md).

 ### How can I contribute?